Dalton McCarthy: Political career

-He also became the conservative's principal counsel in Ontario for elections related dispute, a lucrative business as election results were more often contested then.
-As a forceful advocate for a greater authority for the central government, he emerged as a leading spokesman on legal and jurisdictional matters in both parliament and in legal cases.
-Despite losing three important appeals at Judicial Committee of the Privy Council in London where federal authority was challenged by the Ontario Liberal government, he continued to enjoyed the confidence of MacDonald, who offered him the justice portfolio more than once.
-He declined on the ground of his debt load required him to continue his legal work, but in truth he was increasing feeling out of step with his conservative colleagues over his views on confederation.
+He also became the Conservatives' principal counsel in Ontario for elections related dispute, a lucrative business as election results were more often contested then.
+As a forceful advocate for a greater authority for the central government, he emerged as a leading spokesman on legal and jurisdictional matters in both Parliament and in legal cases.
+Despite losing three important appeals at the Judicial Committee of the Privy Council in London where federal authority was challenged by the Ontario Liberal government, he continued to enjoyed the confidence of Macdonald, who offered him the justice portfolio more than once.
+He declined as his debt load required him to continue his legal work, but in truth he was increasingly feeling out of step with his conservative colleagues over his views on confederation.

-An Irish-born Protestant, McCarthy was antipathetic toward French Canadian.
+An Irish-born Protestant, McCarthy was antipathetic toward French Canadians.
 His contemporaries respected his organizational skills and perceived him as a potential Conservative leader after Prime Minister Sir John A. Macdonald vacated the leadership.
 However, he broke with the Conservatives in the 1890s, running and being re-elected as an Independent Member of Parliament (MP) in the 1891 Canadian federal election.
 He appears to have been associated with the Equal Rights Party which ran in that election but did not run as their candidate.

 McCarthy was a founder of the "Imperial Federation League", which proposed uniting the United Kingdom and the emerging dominions under a central Cabinet government responsible to an Imperial Parliament elected from throughout the Empire.
 McCarthy organized his own slate of McCarthyite candidates for the 1896 election, but he was the only one elected.

 Following the 1896 election, McCarthy forged an alliance with the Liberal Party, even though its leader Wilfrid Laurier was a French Canadian Catholic.
 He might have been appointed to cabinet had he not died following a carriage accident in 1898.

-McCarthy was a key figure in the Manitoba Schools Question, and a major proponent in pushing English only in legislatures, courts, and schools of Western Canada.
+McCarthy was a key figure in the Manitoba Schools Question, and a major proponent of English monolingualism in the legislatures, courts, and schools of Western Canada.